In this section

 Hon Rob Knowles AO was Victorian Minister for Health from 1996 until 1999 and MLC for Ballarat from 1976-1999.
 He has also served as Chairman of Food Standards Australia and New Zealand; as a member of the National Health & Hospital Reform Commission and as a former Aged Care Complaints Commissioner.
 He is currently Chairman of the Mental Health Council of Australia, Chairman of Campus Council at The Royal Children's Hospital Melbourne, a Director of Silver Chain / RDNS South Australia; a member of the Deans External Advisory Council for the Faculty of Medicine, Health Sciences & Nursing at the University of Melbourne and a Director of the Brotherhood of St Laurence.

-Christine is an accomplished and highly versatile business leader and Non-Executive Director, with extensive experience in delivering strong financial and people outcomes in the retail, eCommerce, consumer services and logistics sectors.
+Christine is an accomplished and highly versatile business leader and Non-Executive Director, with extensive experience in delivering strong financial and people outcomes in the retail, eCommerce, and logistics sectors.

-She is a Fellow of the Australian Institute of Company Directors and completed an executive education program at Stanford University.
+She is a Graduate of the Australian Institute of Company Directors and completed an executive leadership program at Stanford University.
 Christine holds a Bachelor of Law and a Bachelor of Business (Communication) from the Queensland University of Technology.

 Dr Christine Cunningham is a statistician and researcher with a doctorate from the University of Melbourne and a Master's Degree in Science.
 Christine currently works as a consultant researcher particularly in the areas of service outcomes and governance.